GSA/digitalgov.gov/content/posts/2014-07-28-should-your-agency-be-offering-chat-service.md

 ---
+url: /2014/07/28/should-your-agency-be-offering-chat-service/
 date: 2014-07-28 1:58:20 -0400
-title: 'Should Your Agency Be Offering Chat Service?'
+title: Should Your Agency Be Offering Chat Service?
-summary: 'Live Web chat is an important component of good customer service.
+summary: Live Web chat is an important component of good customer service.
 People like having the option of talking with an agent in real-time without having to pick up the phone.
 While live chat is not widespread, several agencies have shown great success in serving the public through this alternative channel.
-At a recent Government Contact'
+At a recent Government Contact
-authors: [tonya-beres]
+authors:
+  - tonya-beres
 categories:
   - Communities
   - Managing Digital